 Switching mortgages from one lender to another is known as a re-mortgage.
-Doing a re-mortgage can unlock equity from your property or reduce your payments.
+A re-mortgage can unlock equity from your property or reduce your payments.

-Lenders these days typically offer mortgages with an introductory fixed rate or discounted rate for a fixed term.
-Once this term expires, the mortgage reverts to the lender’s Standard Variable Rate (SVR).
+Lenders typically offer mortgages with introductory fixed rates or discounted rates for a fixed term.
+Once this term expires, the mortgage rate reverts to the lender’s Standard Variable Rate (SVR).
 It is usually very costly to remain on the SVR for any length of time.
 The banks would love you to stay on the SVR forever, but smart borrowers typically re-mortgage to a cheaper deal.

-It is possible to re-mortgage in the middle of a fixed term deal but lenders try to dissuade borrowers from doing this with Early Repayment Charges (ERCs).
-If you have a mortgage with an ERC, you can pay off the mortgage as long as you pay the bank a potentially large fee – usually a percentage of the money you have borrowed.
+If you are already in a fixed deal and see something cheaper, it is possible to re-mortgage.
+However, lenders effectively stop borrowers from doing this with Early Repayment Charges (ERCs).
+If you have a mortgage with an ERC, you can pay off the mortgage whenever you like – as long as you pay the lender a fee.
+This fee is usually a percentage of the money you have borrowed, so it can be a very large amount.
 ERCs often taper as you approach the end of the fixed term, but even a 1% ERC can be many thousands of pounds.